EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 Let’s create a table and look at some of the important fields in the system table **pg_attribute**.
-In these examples we will use Postgres 8.4, but other versions should look very similar — this part of the system catalog rarely changes.
+In these examples we will use Postgres 8.4, but other versions should look very similar—​this part of the system catalog rarely changes.

 ```